eclipssed/ECLIPSSED/README.md

-- 👋 Hi, I’m @eclipssed
+- 👋 Hi, I’m @eclipssed a Full Stack developer
-- 👀 I’m interested in Full Stack development
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning the most optimized use of Next.js
 - 💞️ I’m looking to collaborate on Web Dev projects
 - 📫 How to reach me furqanmirzaig@gmail.com